djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

 2VH7_rmsd.xvg and 2VH7_rg.xvg are text files containing the RMSD and R\
 :sub:`G`\ , respectively.
 Repeat the process for all the other trajectories.

-.. note:: If you have installed MD DaVis in a virtual or conda environment as suggested in the installation instructions, make sure to activate it before running the ``md_davis`` commands.
+.. note:: If you have installed MD DaVis in a virtual or conda environment as suggested in the installation instructions, make sure to activate it before running the ``md-davis`` commands.

 Plot 2VH7_rmsd.xvg using:

 .. code-block:: bash

-    md_davis xvg 2VH7/2VH7_rmsd.xvg -o 2VH7/2VH7_rmsd.html
+    md-davis xvg 2VH7/2VH7_rmsd.xvg -o 2VH7/2VH7_rmsd.html

 You should obtain a plot like this: